-Instead of hearing, “I want X, Y and Z,” this question gets to the heart of why a customer might be struggling with a current product.
-And for new products, it can help identify opportunities to innovate or provide a unique solution.
-To get a customer to pay attention to a product, there has to be something in it for them.
-If you as a product owner can find a way to make customers' lives better or easier by using your product or certain feature, you'll gain their purchase.
-From there, it will be up to you to keep their trust and engagement.
+To get a customer to care about a product, there has to be something in it for them.
+If you as a product owner can find a way to make customers’ lives better or easier, you’ll gain their purchase.
+From there it will be up to you to keep their trust and engagement.

 - What unique value will X feature or product provide?

-This would be a question to pose to stakeholders who may have already jumped to a solution before even knowing the answer to question 1 above.
-Especially if the solution recommendation sounds like something else you’ve seen in a competing product, we need to make sure that if it's a similar product or feature, something makes it a unique and compelling value to a customer.
+This is a good question to pose to stakeholders who may have already jumped to a solution before fully understanding the answer to the question above — especially if the solution recommendation sounds like something you’ve seen in a competing product.
+We need to make sure that similar products or features find a way to stand out by providing a unique and compelling value to customers.

-And what frustrates you when using this product or feature presently?
-This question works well when working directly with customers using a current product.
-Or, if slightly reframed, the question can provide a way to learn a process or activity a prospective customer could use help with that your unique product solution would deliver.
-Knowing the pain points of a current product or feature can also point the way to developing in a much smarter way.
+This question works best when working directly with customers who are already using a current product, but slightly reframed, it can provide a way to learn about the processes or activities that a prospective customer needs help in solving.
+Understanding the pain points within existing procedures, products or features can point the way to developing meaningful solutions in the most effective way.

 - The 5 whys

-There are many articles written on this root cause analysis technique brought to us by Lean, so I'll only summarize here.
-The idea of this approach is to ask an open-ended variation of the why question applied to a particular problem or process.
+There are many articles written on this root cause analysis technique brought to us by Lean, so I’ll only summarize here.
+The idea of this approach is to ask open-ended variations of the why question applied to a particular problem or process.
 It goes something like this:

-- You start with a problem statement: We cannot use the summary report provided.
+- Start with a problem statement: We cannot use the summary report provided.

 - Why?
 Because the report isn't generating correctly.